MitchellAW/CompuGlobal/README.rst

 ===========

-Unofficial API wrapper for the following undocumented APIs:
+Python wrapper for the following undocumented APIs:

 `Frinkiac`_, `Morbotron`_, `Master Of All Science`_, `Capital Beat Us`_
 and `Good God Lemon`_